Despite the enormous progress, both politically and economically, freedom of press continues to be a point of contention in Southeast Asia.

 Press freedom ranking in Southeast Asia.

-According to the Executive Director of the Southeast Asian Press Alliance (SEAPA), Edgardo Legaspi, he points out two problems with misinformation and fake news.
+According to the Executive Director of the Southeast Asian Press Alliance (SEAPA), Edgardo Legaspi, he points out some problems with misinformation and fake news.
 “First, some governments and their supporters actively use fake news as a strategy to promote certain agenda, or to maintain support.
 On the one hand, governments around the region have employed social media influencers and armies that spread fake news.”

 He adds, “the credibility of the press is low because of decades of restriction by different governments, by corruption with within the media, and by control of media owners that use the outlets to promote their own agenda.”